jakshi/devops/content/post/backup-gem-and-chef.md

 draft = false
 title = "Backup gem and Chef"
-categories = ["technical", "aws", "amazon", "chef", "devops", "ruby", "backup"]
+categories = ["technical", "aws", "amazon", "chef", "devops", "ruby", "backup"] postsummary = """
+# Intro

+* There's a nice tool for doing fast and easy backup to AWS S3: [backup gem](http://meskyanichi.github.io/backup/)
+* There should be done a lot of steps for setup a backup though.
+* So it could be automated with chef.
+* In this article I'll write log of creation backup gem's cookbook.
+* Essentially this cookbook will install backup gem, that will backup /var/www folder to AWS S3 every day in 01:00.
+It will store last 14 backups.
+"""
 +++

 # Intro